locationtech/geomesa/docs/user/kafka/consumers.rst

 ``SimpleFeatureSource``'s: *live* and *replay*.
-A Kafka Consumer Feature Source operating in *live* mode continually pulls data from the end of the message queue (e.g. latest time) and always represents the latest state of the simple features.
+A Kafka Consumer Feature Source operating in *live* mode continually pulls data from the end of the message queue (e.g. latest time) and always represents the latest state of the simple features; ``autoOffsetReset`` can be set to ``smallest`` to read from the beginning of the the message queue.
 A Kafka Consumer Feature Source operating in *replay* mode will pull data from a specified time interval in the past and can provide features as they existed at any point in time within that interval.

 First, create the data store.
 For example: